andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 NB: LOTS OF THIS IS THE SOLUTION RATHER THAN THE CHALLENGE, BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER

-Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands.
+Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands. - DISCO

-Embrace change - a lot of people needed to let go of things, but without knowing excatly where we were going (trust the DDD)
+Driving change - a lot of people needed to let go of things, but without knowing excatly where we were going (trust the DDD) - DELI

-Cost - the cost of lots of people is enourmous, so prepare, define the problem statement, and get the right people but no more.
+Managing Cost - the cost of lots of people is enourmous, so prepare, define the problem statement, and get the right people but no more.
 (A lot of vague things will get thrown at you, and you will be invited to a lot of meetings as "the domain expert".
-SOME PROBLEMS WERE PHANTOM PROBLEMS - e.g. "simultaneous updates to a case" only occurs when you have one case to rule them all.)
+SOME PROBLEMS WERE PHANTOM PROBLEMS - e.g. "simultaneous updates to a case" only occurs when you have one case to rule them all.) - DELI

-Finding the icebergs - how big / important is something?
+Finding the Icebergs - how big / important is something? - DELI

+---

+In summary: Work with the teams, work with the domain experts, work with the code.
+Iterate.

 ---